sebastianbergmann/phpunit-documentation-english/src/organizing-tests.rst

         </testsuites>
     </phpunit>

+Note that in the above example, you should substitute the major.minor version number for ``|version|``, e.g., ``xsi:noNamespaceSchemaLocation="https://schema.phpunit.de/10.5/phpunit.xsd"`` if your phpunit version number is 10.5.3.

 Now that we have an XML configuration file, we can invoke the PHPUnit test runner without arguments (``tests``, for instance) or options (``--bootstrap``, for instance) to run our tests: